 The Carson Commissions

 The Carson Commissions will be woven through my activity in the next two seasons.
-The new works by Lara Agar and Laurence Crane will be premiered at Musica Sacra, Maastricht in September 2021 and then travel to the Oxford Lieder Festival and the Music We’d Like to Hear series in London.
+Mark Knoop (piano) and I will premiere the new works by Lara Agar and Laurence Crane at Musica Sacra, Maastricht in September 2021; they will then be performed at the Oxford Lieder Festival and the Music We’d Like to Hear series in London.
 Performances of the new works by Nwando Ebizie and Newton Armstrong in the 2022-23 season are planned at City University’s Concert Series, The Exchange in Penzance and several European festivals.
 Additionally, all four works will be recorded for commercial release on YouTube and/or CD.

 The Carson Commissions have been generously supported by Arts Council England's National Lottery Project Grants, PRS Foundation's The Open Fund for Music Creators and the RVW Trust.
 Co-commission partners include Musica Sacra Maastricht and Oxford Lieder Festival (Crane) and Juliet Fraser (Agar).
 The project is also supported by Canongate, publishers of a new edition of Rachel Carson's ‘Sea Trilogy’.
 Thanks go to Katie Huckstep at Canongate and Meg Davies at Ki Agency.